machinable-org/machinable/docs/guide/interface.md

   `model.json`, but does not run `__call__`.
 - `launch()` materializes (if needed) and computes it through an [`Execution`](./execution.md).
 Launching an already-computed interface is a no-op.
+- `expand()` resolves a pending axis into the interfaces it denotes.
+While unexpanded, an interface can be launched, iterated, versioned and printed, but not entered, called or materialized — those raise, since it stands for several runs rather than one.

 ## Saving and loading results